kevinjoyner/google_home_calendars/README.md

 ## Apologies
 - There are bits of the code that I'm sure are inelegant and inefficient.
 - I've used OAuth for authentication with Google.
 I run the script locally and then allow the credentials token to be pushed to my server.
-This which works for me, but no doubt it's stupid and bad pratice or something.
+This works for me, but no doubt it's stupid and bad pratice or something: I think there's a better way for a server application to authenticate with the Google APIs.

 ## On that note
-- The .gitignore file on Github excludes files in the credentials folder so that would need changing if you're going to handle the credentials like I do.
+- The .gitignore file on Github excludes files in the credentials folder.
+If you use git to deploy to a server that the script runs from, the .gitignore file will need changing if you're handling the credentials like I do.